How Do I Clean My Piano?

 Do I need to remember to get my piano tuned next year or will you remind me?

-Leave it up to me.
-I make it a point to call you each year to schedule your tuning.
+Leave it up to us, we make it a point to schedule the next appointment before we leave your home.
 One thing less that you have to worry about in your otherwise busy schedule!

 How long will I have to wait for you to come tune my piano?